BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 ### AutoIncrement Identity Fields
 There is a simple parser coded in C++/Cli which parses the Trigger source for linkage to the auto-increment sequence generator.
 The original parser code was ported from the pgsql LISP con-cell parser but then scrapped in favor of the [greenlion/PHP-SQL-Parser](https://github.com/greenlion/PHP-SQL-Parser) PHP parser, which meant adapting the BlackbirdSql Cell class library so that it could imitate PHP style arrays/variables.
 This library is fully functional but the port of the parser itself was not completed because the partial port satisfied the needs for parsing the Trigger DDL.</br>
 The parser itself is reasonably fast (+- 0.1 milliseconds per trigger), but SQL SELECT commands on a large number of rows, in this case for triggers and generators, may take some time, so building of the Trigger/Generator linkage tables for a connection is initiated asynchronously as soon as the connection is established.
 </br></br>

+__Disclaimer/Warning__ regarding exposing members with hidden access modifiers.
+The private edit field of the VS User Options PropertyGrid GridView is accessed to overcome a long-time irritant and implement radio buttons and check boxes into the grid by utilizing type converters and attributes.
+There are several other locations where hidden members are also exposed.</br>
+All access of this nature take place in the BlackbirdSql.Core.Reflect class.
+As a rule no other code within the extension may expose hidden members.
+The code performing this access is 100% stable, using standard calls included in Visual Studio's Reflection.
+If you object to this practice, do not install this extension.</br></br>
+*The first tenet of this package is `small footprint, low overhead`, and to be as unobtrusive as possible.
+It is installed as a standard VSIX extension.
+If you uninstall it is is gone.
+It does not leave it's fingerprints in either your computer system or your Visual Studio installation.*
+</br></br>

+### Deconstructing Connection Naming, Equivalency and SE Integration
+If you're finding BlackbirdSql's RunningConnectionTable management of connections confusing, insight into it's basic rules of operation can be found [here...](RunningConnectionTable.md)
+</br></br>

 ## Known issues